 - Bring a large pot of water to a boil.

 - In the meantime trim the green beans and cut them into 2,5 cm/1 inch pieces.
 Put them into the boiling water, bring to a boil and cook for about 3 minutes, they should still be crisp.
 Drain and refresh under cold water.
 Set aside.

 - Wipe the mushrooms clean with kitchen paper, halve or quarter them as necessary.
 If very small, leave them whole.

-- Pour the milk into a saucepan and add the flour gradually while whisking all the time.
+- Pour the nut milk into a saucepan and add the flour gradually while whisking all the time.
 Cook while whisking continuously until the sauce thickens (it will happen fast).
-Season well with salt, pepper and nutmeg.
+Season well with salt, pepper, and nutmeg.
+Stir in the nutritional yeast.
+Add a splash of extra milk if the sauce seems too thick.
 Add to the mushroom-onion mixture together with soy sauce and green beans.
 Stir well.

-- Lightly oil a suitable casserole dish, place the mixture inside and sprinkle the Panko-Parmesan mixture on top.
+- Lightly oil a suitable casserole dish, place the mixture inside and sprinkle the Panko mixture on top.
 Bake for about 35 to 40 minutes until golden brown.

 - White button or cremini mushrooms.